-It’s now been a good 10 plus years since my last night out in Bangor, partly because I don’t do nightlife, but the town centre is also geared more towards teens (I do quite like Belfast tbf).
+It’s now been a good 10 plus years since my last night out in Bangor, partly because I don’t do nightlife, but the town centre is also geared more towards teens (I actually do like Belfast these days).
 However, were I forced to go anywhere, it would maybe be Jenny Watts on the High Street, or the Salty Dog on the seafront, or I’d probably just continue along the coast (north) to the Jamaica Inn.
 At least these are the more amiable options when it comes to grub and pints in Bangor.
-Otherwise the best part of nightlife for me was the kebabs, which I can easily have them delivered directly to my door.
+Otherwise the best part of the nightlife in Bangor for me was the kebabs, which I can easily have delivered directly to my door.
 So here they are.
 ‘Spice Island’ top and ‘Chillies’ bottom.
 It’s a bit of a coin toss between the two (I’d go chillies).

 Where to Stay?

-The obvious hotel for Bangor town centre is the Marine Court, which overlooks the seafront area and the main Marina buildings (rates etc. here).
-And hen a few doors down is similar in the Salty Dog (rates etc. here).
-Otherwise many of Bangor’s seafront hotels have shut up shop (the Royal and Windsor Hotels) due to the whole collapsing economy thing.
-However, an upturn is expected, with a rather massive (for Bangor) Premiere Inn slated for opening in 2019 opposite the bus and train stations.
-And then there’s just a bunch of smaller guesthouses and B&B’s along the seafront road leading from the Pier (Seacliff Road) as well as a handful near to Pickie Fun Park.
-Note, be careful when booking online, as the typical list of Bangor hotels (full list here) includes some that are miles out from the town centre.
-Which are nice hotels tbf (e.g. the Old Inn), but they’re obviously not convenient for the town centre.
+The obvious hotel for Bangor centre is the Premier Inn, then there is the Marine Court, which overlooks the seafront area and the main Marina buildings (rates etc. here).
+A few doors down is similar in the Salty Dog (rates etc. here).
+Otherwise many of Bangor’s seafront hotels have shut up shop for now (the Royal and Windsor Hotels) due to the whole collapsing economy thing.
+However, an upturn is expected, with the rather massive (for Bangor) Premier Inn opening back in 2019 opposite the bus and train stations.
+And then there’s just a bunch of smaller guesthouses and B&B’s along the seafront road leading from the Pier (Seacliff Road) as well as a handful near Pickie Fun Park.
+Note, be careful when booking online, as the typical list of Bangor hotels (full list here) includes some that are miles out from the city centre.
+They’re all nice hotels tbf (e.g. the Old Inn especially), but they’re obviously not convenient for the city centre.